Satuhelin/Final_project/README.md

-# Final_project by Satu and Elena C
+# Final_project by Satu and Elena C.
 "Trump likes to go where he is welcomed" explores Trump's travels in U.S and abroad comparing travelling destinations to his popularity. it also compares his travels to previous presidents.